Cpt-Hazama/Rebirth-of-Souls-Scripts/README.md

 # Contents

+## .CAT DDS Editor [WIP]
+Used to inject DDS files into .CAT containers (example: replacing character icons or HUD assets)

 ## PZZE Decompression
 Used to decompress files with PZZE compression (can verify with a hex editor by looking for 'PZZE' in the header) and also automatically extracts DDS textures